WASasquatch/BlockGore/README.md

 | [id](http://minecraft-ids.grahamedgecombe.com/)                                          | Block id of the effect color.
 You cannot use meta data.                              |
 | [type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Effect.html)                  | EffectType is the corresponding effect played when an entity is attacked.            |

+It is important you follow YAML Configuration File rules.
+Do not use tabs, and follow the correct indentation shown below.

 ```YAML
 # All Entities NOT defined below will receive this effect
 default-id: 152